-- (a) avoid, minimise and/or mitigate the risk of, and adverse impacts from, natural and human-made natural hazards to protect people, property and the environment - (b) avoid, minimise and/or mitigate adverse impacts on coastal environmental values, processes and resources - (c) avoid, minimise and/or mitigate the risk of, and adverse impacts to the project from projected climate change (e.g. changing patterns of temperature, rainfall, hydrology and extreme weather events) with particular reference to any additional environmental management measures required, and how those measures may change over time - (d) ensure development is appropriately located, designed and constructed to minimise health and safety risks to communities, individuals and adverse effects on the environment - (e) enhance the community's resilience to natural hazards - (f) if the production of hazardous contaminants and waste is unavoidable, the project treats and/or contains hazardous contaminants until their disposal at an approved facility.
+- (a) avoid, minimise and/or mitigate the risk of, and adverse impacts from, natural and human-made natural hazards to protect people, property and the environment - (b) prepare for climate change through climate resilient project development and operation - (c) avoid, minimise and/or mitigate the risk of, and adverse impacts to the project from projected climate change (e.g. changing patterns of temperature, rainfall, hydrology and extreme weather events) with particular reference to any additional environmental management measures required, and how those measures may change over time - (d) ensure development is appropriately located, designed and constructed to minimise health and safety risks to communities, individuals and adverse effects on the environment - (e) enhance the community's resilience to natural hazards - (f) if the production of hazardous contaminants and waste is unavoidable, the project treats and/or contains hazardous contaminants until their disposal at an approved facility.